InteractiveDataVis/Interactive-Data-Vis-Spring2023/3_1_quantities_and_amounts/NOTES.md

 about why the xAxis and yAxis don't meet.
 I'm going to leave that for a review, because most of the ideas I have for changing this seem to make the code more convoluted.
 I want to focus on the rest of the assignment at this point.

+- I continue to struggle with when to use `.attr` and `.style` when working with elements.

+### Questions for appointment on Monday (3/27)

+- Where should we declare and draw the axes?
+I declared and drew them in the `draw()` function, but that would be re-drawing them everytime there's an update .
+That could be helpful

+- I wanted to extend the yAxis beyond the maximum such that the next tick shows up, to give a sense of the maximum value of votes counted for Andrew Jackson.
+See how I hacked together the domain for the xScale.
+Is there a programmatic/ better way to handle this?

+- Why do the xAxis and yAxis not meet?
+Most of the ideas I have for changing this seem to make the code more convoluted.
+I wanted to focus on the rest of the assignment, because I feel like I have a hand on that.